 If you want to lease a brand-new car through the Motability Scheme, you need to have been awarded the Enhanced Rate of the Motability Component of PIP.
 If you currently recieve this you can choose to exchange it for the new car of your choice.

 If you’re interested in a new Motability car, search through all the different Motability cars and deals available then pay a visit one of your local Motability dealers to take a test drive and see if the car you like is right for you and your needs.

-With Motability you get a brand new car every 3 years plus fully comprehensive insurance for two named drivers, full breakdown assistance, servicing, maintenance and repairs at a local car dealership.
+With Motability you get a brand new car every 3 years plus fully comprehensive insurance for up to three named drivers, full breakdown assistance, servicing, maintenance and repairs at a local car dealership.

 I Didn't Qualify For The Higher Rate.
 Can I Appeal Against The Dwp’s Decision?

 Yes.
 If you feel a mistake has been made there is an appeals process that can be followed to try and overturn the DWP’s decision.
 To begin with, discuss it directly with the DWP and then make a formal appeal (which the Government calls a ‘mandatory reconsideration’) to have your PIP score reviewed.